CiroLeg/CiroLeg/README.md

 - 🌱 I’m currently learning JavaScript and IoT with ESP32
 - 👨🏻‍💻 Currently working in my IoT bedroom and my own Rainmeter Skins
 - ⏳ In my free time i research things of my interest or play some videogames :)
-- 🤓 Languagues i know: Arduino, Batch, CSS, HTML, JavaScript and Processing3
+- 🤓 Programming languages i know: Arduino, Batch, CSS, HTML, JavaScript and Processing3